-The Institute of Public Accountants (IPA) welcomes the opportunity to present our second pre-Budget submission for the 2020-21 financial year.
-We look forward to working with the Government on its economic agenda set against the difficult COVID-19 environment.
+The Institute of Public Accountants (IPA) welcomes the opportunity to present our pre-Budget submission for the 2021-22 financial year.
+We look forward to working with the Government on its economic agenda set against the continuing COVID-19 environment.

-The IPA is one of the three professional accounting bodies in Australia, representing over 38,000 accountants, business advisers, academics and students throughout Australia and in over 80 countries worldwide.
+The IPA is one of the three professional accounting bodies in Australia, representing over 40,000 accountants, business advisers, academics and students throughout Australia and in over 80 countries worldwide.
 The IPA Group is the largest accounting body representing the small business/SME sectors in the world.